goldin2008/Note/interview_coding.md

 my_leaf.battery.describe_battery()
 ```
 In the ElectricCar class, we now add an attribute called self.battery ❸.
 This line tells Python to create a new instance of Battery (with a default size of 40, because we’re not specifying a value) and assign that instance to the attribute self.battery.
+❸ This line tells Python to look at the instance my_leaf, find its battery attribute, and call the method describe_battery() that’s associated with the Battery instance assigned to the attribute.

 ## Meta (2021.12 ~ Now)